Join us for an adventure in flavor!

 Collage of four images showing ingredients cooking in a pan.

-1. First decide how hot you want this salsa to come out. 🙂 We used 8 árbol chilies and it turned up quite hot, any true Mexican would approve.
-We suggest using 3-4 for mild, and 5-6 for medium heat.
+1. First decide how hot you want this salsa to come out. 🙂 I use 8 árbol chilies and it turns up quite hot, any true Mexican would approve.
+I suggest using 3-4 for mild, and 5-6 for medium heat.

-3. Sauté ingredients in stages.
+3. I Sauté ingredients in stages.
 First onion and garlic, then chilis, then tomatoes.
-Only sauté the chilis for about a minute, till they turn slightly darker red.
+I only sauté the chilis for about a minute, till they turn slightly darker red.
 They can get bitter if overcooked.

 4. I like to add the oil from the sauté pan into the blender.
 It’s not necessary, but it gives a creamier consistency.

-5. Blend until smooth.
+5. I Blend it until smooth.
 This is not meant to be one of the chunky salsas and should be more saucy.

 6. My usual motto: Taste And Adjust!
 Add more salt, pepper, oregano or lemon juice if you wish.
 And if it turns out too hot?
 Don’t worry, you can just add more tomatoes to counter the heat!